 Panels come in many different shapes and sizes and come with a multitude of different finishes suitable for every room for any style preference.
 They can be the focal point in your living room with stylish artwork as picture panels or sleek glossy finish, or discreet and simple in design to blend in with your existing furnishings making them a perfect fit in your home.

-Panels can be multifunctional such as Mirrored heating panels for your bathroom or hallway where they can discreetly provide the perfect heating climate while preventing moisture building up and preventing condensation to form as they don’t mist over.
+Panels can be multi-functional such as Mirrored heating panels for your bathroom or hallway where they can discreetly provide the perfect heating climate while preventing moisture building up and preventing condensation to form as they don't mist over.
 Infrared towel dryers are perfect for drying your towels and at the same time keeping you warm when you step out of the shower.

 Infrared heating has been widely used in industrial and commercial settings since the 1960´s when Near infrared heating technology began replacing coal fires as a heat source.
 Since then, infrared has been commonly used in large spaces such as factories and warehouses, where convection heating would not be effective.

-Far infrared heating panels require no maintenance once installed, are more energy efficient to run than normal convection heaters and provide a high level of thermal comfort through a type of radiant heat that is healthier, doesn’t cause dust and air circulation and can help reduce dampness.
+Far infrared heating panels require no maintenance once installed, are more energy efficient to run than a normal convection heater and provide a high level of thermal comfort through a type of radiant heat that is healthier, doesn't cause dust and air circulation and can help reduce dampness.
 They are also completely silent when on and require nothing more than an electrical socket.

-(*Near infrared is the shortest infrared wavelength and is used in high intensity heating systems such as the well-known bar heaters that glow read (visible light) and are commonly used outdoors in terrace heaters and appliances such as cookers.
+(*Near infrared is the shortest infrared wavelength and is used in high intensity heating systems such as the well-known bar heaters that glow red (visible light) and are commonly used outdoors in terrace heaters and appliances such as cookers.

 ** Far infrared is the longest wavelength, it produces no visible light and the temperature produced is much lower, therefore a far infrared heater is safer to be around.)